The International Hotel Law Review: Poland

-- a registered pledges over shares in the SPV and its bank accounts, together with a power of attorney to the SPV's bank accounts;
+- a registered pledge over the shares in the SPV and its bank accounts, together with a power of attorney to the SPV's bank accounts;

 - a subordination of shareholders' loans; and

 The main rights that lenders have over the hotel property and operations stem from the security documents, in particular the mortgage and the security assignment of rights (upon their enforcement).
 In the case of a mortgage, the lenders' rights consist of the right to sell the property via public auction, or take the ownership of the property.
-As to the security assignment of rights, the lenders' rights vary depending on the assigned right.
-On top of those rights, lenders also have certain rights under the credit agreement, such as the right to inspect the hotel property, and to give consent to the SPV for certain actions concerning hotels, such as material construction works, material fit-out works, etc.
+As to the security assignment of rights, the lenders' rights vary depending on what right is assigned.
+On top of those rights, lenders also have certain rights under the credit agreement, such as the right to inspect the hotel property, and to grant or deny consent to the SPV for certain actions concerning the hotel, such as material construction works, material fit-out works, etc.

 i Employment disputes